 Pre-implantation Genetic Testing (PGT)

-Pre-implantation Genetic Testing for Aneuploidies (PGT-A), previously called Pre-implantation Genetic Screening (PGS), aims at detecting whether embryos have problems with the number of their chromosomes.
-Transferring an embryo with an incorrect number of chromosomes (an aneuploid embryo) is thought to be the most common reason for IVF treatment failure.
-Most aneuploid embryos fail to implant in the uterus or miscarry during early pregnancy.
-Occasionally a pregnancy can reach full term and result in a baby with birth defects.
-A well-known example is Down Syndrome, caused by an extra Chromosome 21, i.e. an incorrect number of chromosomes.
-Aneuploid embryos occur across all women age groups, but the proportion of aneuploid embryos increases rapidly when a woman reaches 35 years of age.
-For women under 35, about 40% of embryos are aneuploid, and the rate increases to >70% for women over the age of 40.
-This explains largely why older women have a lower IVF success rate and a higher miscarriage rate.
-With PGT-A, an embryo with a correct number of chromosomes can be chosen to be transferred thereby increasing the pregnancy rate for each transfer attempt, reducing miscarriage rate and hopefully increasing the chance of having a healthy baby.
+Pre-implantation Genetic Testing for Aneuploidies (PGT-A), previously called Pre-Implantation Genetic Screening (PGS), aims at detecting whether embryos have problems with the number of their chromosomes, because transferring an embryo with an incorrect number of chromosomes is thought to be the most common reason for IVF treatment failure.
+An embryo with a correct number of chromosomes can therefore be chosen to be transferred thereby increasing the pregnancy rate for each transfer attempt, reducing miscarriage rate and hopefully increasing the chance of having a healthy baby.

 Pre-implantation Genetic Testing for Structural Chromosomal Rearrangements (PGT-SR), previously called Pre-implantation Genetic Diagnosis (PGD), is used when either one of the couple is known to have a structural chromosomal abnormality.
 The technique aims at detecting whether embryos have inherited the chromosomal abnormality so that an unaffected embryo can be transferred to the womb and hopefully will result in the birth of an unaffected baby.